Why beef and soya farming must change to tackle Amazon deforestation

 The link between emissions, deforestation, beef and soya

-If you were looking for a silver lining to the Covid-19-cloud, you might be encouraged by the fact that global CO2 emissions reduced 8.8% in the first half of 2020, compared to the same period last year.
-However, one country that bucks the global trend is Brazil, which will produce an estimated 10-20% more climate-warming gases in 2020.
+If you were looking for a silver lining to the Covid-19-cloud, you might be encouraged by the fact that global CO2 emissions reduced by 8.8% in the first half of 2020 compared to the same period last year.
+However, one country that bucks the global trend in Brazil, which will produce an estimated 10-20% more climate-warming gases in 2020.
 This is mainly due to increased levels of deforestation and farming.